kinecosystem/blockchain-ops/dashboard/prometheus/README.md

  - VPC: Default Subnets: 2 private subnets, 2 public subnets
  - Instances: 2 instances, each instance run on a different private subnet
- - LoadBalancer: ALB with 1 hour stickiness
+ - LoadBalancer: ALB with a target group that has 1 of the 2 prometheus (you cant add them both at the same time as it cauases 'jumps' in the graph. so only one prometheus can be in the tg at any given time, but both are collecting metrics at all times, for HA).
  - Domain: Route53 record on kin.org from  [https://prometheus-dashboard.kin.org/graph](https://prometheus-dashboard.kin.org/graph) to the ALB.

 ## Monitoring Prometheus: